 Home Wi-Fi standards

-You can just use any frequencies you want.
+You can not use just any frequencies.
 They are regulated, and that’s a good thing because for things to communicate via radio, they have to agree on many standardized procedures.

 So, Wi-Fi standards are specific spectrums, determined by the Institute of Electrical and Electronics Engineers (IEEE).
-Each time a frequency is available for public use, we have a new Wi-Fi standard.
+Each time a spectrum is available for public use, we have a new Wi-Fi standard.

 Since 1999 there have been six standards, including 802.11b, 802.11a, 802.11g, 802.11n, 802.11ac, and 802.11ax.